 Congenital Diaphragmatic Hernia and Cardiovascular Malformations: Children with congenital diaphragmatic hernia (CDH) have an abnormal opening in the diaphragm that allows abdominal organs, like the liver and intestines, to enter the chest.
 This invasion interferes with normal lung development causing severe respiratory problems at birth.
 CDH affects about one in every 3,500 newborns.
 CDH-associated mortality and morbidity are high, particularly in the subset of individuals who have a co-existing cardiovascular malformation (CVM).
 We use clinical and molecular data from patients and machine learning to identify genes associated with CDH and/or CVM.
-Genes we have worked on include GATA4, SOX7, ZFPM2, FREM1, FREM2, FRAS1, NONO, NR2F2, FZD2, HCCS, HEY2, FBN1, SON, TRRAP, FGFRL1, and FOXP1.
+Genes we have worked on include CATA4, SOX7, ZFPM2, FREM1, FREM2, FRAS1, NONO, NR2F2, FZD2, HCCS, HEY2, FBN1, SON, TRRAP, FGFRL1, and FOXP1.
 We are now using mouse models developed in our laboratory to discover the morphogenetic and molecular mechanisms by which a subset of these genes function during diaphragm and heart development.

 1p36 Deletion Syndrome: Deletions of chromosome 1p36 can cause a variety of birth defects including brain anomalies, eye/vision problems, hearing loss, cardiovascular defects, cardiomyopathy and renal anomalies.
 Approximately one in 5,000 newborns carry either a terminal or interstitial deletion on chromosome 1p36.
-The RERE gene is located on chromosome 1p36 and encodes a nuclear receptor coregulator that plays an important role during embryonic development.
-Using a combination of animal models and data from individuals with mutations of RERE, we have shown that RERE plays a critical role in the development of the brain, eye, inner ear, heart and kidneys.
-We are actively working to determine the molecular mechanisms by which RERE deficiency causes defects in each of these organs.
+The RERE and SPEN genes are located on chromosome 1p36 and encode transcription factors that play important role during embryonic development.
+Using a combination of animal models and data from individuals with mutations of RERE, we have shown that RERE plays a critical role in the development of the brain, eye, inner ear, palate, heart and kidneys.
+We are actively working to determine the molecular mechanisms by which RERE deficiency causes defects in each of these organs and to define the spectrum of defects caused by a lack of SPEN function.
 We are also searching for other genes that contribute to the medical problems seen in individuals with 1p36 deletions.